aziascreations/C99-Utility-Libraries/readme.md

 **TODO: Find a way to make this work properly, doesn't detect that its imported !**

 ### CMake Manual Import
-In order to use this library in your projects you need to do the following things:
+In order to use this library in your projects via a manual import you need to do the following things:

 Firstly, add this repository as a submodule in your project and checkout to a specific tag or commit:
 ```bash